aflat/auto_provision/README.md

 A couple of notes:

+0. I have only run this on linux.
+Mine is a Mint machine, but it should run on most linux flavors

 0. I have only tested on python 2.7, but in theory it should work in 3.3

 0. You need a creds file, with the following contents: